Ultimate Guide to the Explanation of IQ Scores

 The Classification

-• Low Average (80–89): Scores in this range suggest slightly below-average cognitive abilities.
-Individuals may require additional support in some academic or professional areas but can still lead productive lives and achieve educational and vocational goals with appropriate interventions.
+- Low Average (80–89): Slightly below-average cognitive abilities, may require additional support but can achieve educational and vocational goals with proper interventions.

-• Borderline Impaired or Delayed (70–79): This classification indicates potential challenges in academic and daily life skills.
-Individuals may benefit from targeted educational strategies and support services to help them achieve their full potential.
+- Borderline Impaired or Delayed (70–79): Potential challenges in academic and daily life skills, benefits from targeted educational strategies and support services.

-• Moderately Impaired or Delayed (40–54): This score range suggests significant challenges in cognitive functioning.
-Individuals typically require more intensive support and individualized educational programs to enhance their learning and life skills.
+- Moderately Impaired or Delayed (40–54): Significant challenges in cognitive functioning, needs intensive support and individualized educational programs.

 Common Misconceptions About IQ Score Meanings